raspu/Highlightr/README.md

 It will never be as fast as a native solution, but it's fast enough to be used on a real time editor.

 It comes with a custom made HTML parser for creating NSAttributtedStrings, is pre-processing the themes and is preloading the JS libraries.
-As result it's taking around 50 ms on my iPhone 6s for processing 500 lines of code.
+As result its taking around of 50 ms on my iPhone 6s for processing 500 lines of code.

 ## License